 Industrial Telemetry Gateways

 Section titled “Industrial Telemetry Gateways”Telemetry gateways sit where field signals, remote asset context, buffering, translation, and upstream transport all meet.
 In many remote monitoring designs, the gateway is the architectural center of the site.
-That makes this one of the strongest long-term product-family categories for search traffic: buyers are often trying to decide which device should own the boundary between field equipment and the wider monitoring system.
+That makes this one of the strongest long-term product-family categories for buyer research: teams are often trying to decide which device should own the boundary between field equipment and the wider monitoring system.

 What a telemetry gateway usually does